AzizBahloul/chatbot/README.md

 For questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
 ```

-Replace placeholders like `https://github.com/yourusername/EarlyLearnerAI.git` and `your_mongodb_url` with your actual repository URL and MongoDB connection details.
-Also, update the email contact information as needed.
+You can replace placeholders with actual details as needed.